-Preventing a device from being infected with malware can be a tricky endeavor.
+Preventing a device from being infected with malware can be tricky.
 Malware is designed to spread from device to device to cover an attack surface to its fullest extent.
 Understanding how your devices are connected and what they are connected to is the key to preventing malware.
 Utilizing extra security on these devices should be a priority to keep them clean and prevent them from becoming infected in the first place.

 Cyber Safety Diligence